eladnava/mailgen/README.md

 ## Contributing

 * Want to add another theme?
-* Have an idea for a new e-mail type?
+* Have an idea for a new feature?

 Open an issue and let's talk about it!